MJ Melendez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.84 team ERA that ranks sixth among all league pitching staffs.
+- The Guardians' 3.79 team ERA ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 89 home runs (one per game), the fourth-fewest in the league.
+- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (89 total, one per game).

-- Civale (2-2) gets the starting nod for the Guardians in his ninth start of the season.
-He's put together a 2.96 ERA in 45 2/3 innings pitched, with 35 strikeouts.
+- Williams (0-1) takes the mound for the Guardians in his fourth start of the season.
+He's put together a 3.79 ERA in 19 2/3 innings pitched, with 12 strikeouts.

-- In his most recent time out on Sunday, the righty threw six innings against the Chicago Cubs, allowing one earned run while surrendering three hits.
+- In his last appearance on Monday, the righty went 6 1/3 innings against the Atlanta Braves, allowing four earned runs while surrendering seven hits.

-- In eight games this season, the 28-year-old has an ERA of 2.96, with 6.9 strikeouts per nine innings.
-Opponents are batting .224 against him.
+- The 23-year-old has a 3.79 ERA and 5.7 strikeouts per nine innings in three games this season, while allowing a batting average of .185 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.